rehamhamdi/E-Commerce-Project/README.md

  # Admin Setup

 - Register normally as a user.
-- In MongoDB, set this user’s role to admin and isConfirmed: true:
+- In MongoDB, set this user’s role to admin and isConfirmed to true:
-{
-  "role": "admin",
-  "isConfirmed": true
-}